Facebook Jail: What It Is & 11 Tips You Can Follow to Avoid It

 - Losing valuable connections: Many businesses and professionals use Facebook to connect with customers and clients.
 If you're in Facebook jail, you could lose out on meaningful opportunities.

 How Long Does Facebook Jail Last?

-A Facebook account that is blocked temporarily will be locked away for approximately 24 hours up to a maximum hold time of 30 days.
+A Facebook account that is blocked temporarily will be locked away for a few hours to 24 hours or even up to a maximum hold time of 30 days.

 How Do I Avoid Facebook Jail?